lderkzen/hou-units/docs/Use Cases/UC301 Create Trade Offer.md

 - `IN10`: Offer or request
     - required, enum (`NOTE10`)
 - `IN20`: Minimum price
-    - required, integer, ranging from 1 to configured system wide maximum.
+    - required, integer, ranging from 1 to configured system wide maximum
 - `IN30`: Instant sale price
-    - required, integer, ranging from (`IN10`) to double of (`IN10`).
+    - required, integer, ranging from (`IN10`) to double of (`IN10`)
 - `IN40`: Offer lifespan
-    - required, datetime, ranging from today + 3 hours to today + 14 days.
+    - required, datetime, ranging from today + 3 hours to today + 14 days
 - `IN50`: Item(s) to be offered
-    - required, object, ranging from 1 to 5.
+    - required, object, ranging from 1 to configured system wide maximum (possibly 1)
 - `IN60`: Amount of each (`IN40`)
-    - required, integer, ranging from 1 to infinite.
+    - required, integer, ranging from 1 to configured system wide maximum
 - `IN70`: Image link
     - string
 - `IN80`: Receive notifications